Traditional Front Doors Are Back

-I myself try to improve on any door I sell.
-When we fit the doors to the frame invariably the door has to be reduced or extended and this is something I have to do very often.
+I try to improve on any door I sell.
+When we fit the traditional front doors to the frame invariably the door has to be reduced or extended and this is something I have to do very often.
 With reduction or extension, I replace the bottom of the door with a solid lip, by some 15/20 mm.
 This is glued to the bottom of the door full width not that any customers notice.
 However, it increases the door’s resistance to water ingress, full length and the timber I have full-length grain, therefore, no exposure.
 Of the styles which are open end grain if not treated will break down very quickly.

 I am always happy to provide a quality service and give you a quality front door.
 When it arrives and it looks nice more than nice, remember the treatment we have given is only short lived you need to keep it maintained.
 If you want the look then you have to give the required treatment, again I am often asked how long will it last my reply is always, it depends on how well will you look after it.